 Before joining the SEC, Mr. Breheny worked at another international law firm in its New York and London offices.
 During his previous seven years in private practice, he advised clients engaged in a broad range of merger and acquisition transactions, securities issuances, private equity investments, banking and public financings, fund formations and corporate reorganizations.
 Mr. Breheny began his career as a certified public accountant with KPMG LLP.

-Mr. Breheny has lectured extensively on topics such as mergers and acquisitions, corporate governance and the federal proxy rules and shareholder voting.
+Mr. Breheny has lectured extensively on topics such as mergers and acquisitions, corporate governance and the federal proxy rules, and shareholder voting.
 He has served as an adjunct securities law faculty member at the Georgetown University Law Center and Howard University School of Law.
 Mr. Breheny repeatedly has been recognized by the National Association of Corporate Directors as part of its Directorship 100, an annual list that identifies the most influential people in the boardroom community.
-He also was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business (2013-2014) and The International Who’s Who of Corporate Governance Lawyers 2013.
+He also has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The International Who’s Who of Corporate Governance Lawyers.

 J.D., St. John's University School of Law, 1996 (cum laude; Editor, St. John’s Journal of Legal Commentary; Member, New York International Law Review)